Navigating Interest Rate Movements: A Guide to Maximizing Your Investments

 • Low interest rates stimulate economic activity by making borrowing more affordable.

-• High interest rates can help control inflation by reducing spending and investment.
+• High interest rates can help control by reducing spending and investment.

 Interest rates are set by central banks, such as the Bank of Canada and the Federal Reserve in the United States.
 These institutions use interest rates as a tool to achieve economic objectives, such as controlling inflation, promoting economic growth, and maintaining stability.